trey-hakanson-skydio/skyegress/README.md

 - We shouldn't actually need to use the RTSP client
 - Does it make more sense to create an egress component that joins the room and feeds packets into a gortsplib client, and then still run rtsp simple server?

+## TODOs

+- need to check if pointers are nil throughout to avoid crashing on a bad dereference